-- (1) Purpose of thickness measurement - (A) Corrosion seems to be one of the common denominators in many cases of serious hull casualties resulting in losses of vessels, cargoes and human lives.
+- (1) Purpose of thickness measurement (2022) - (A) Corrosion seems to be one of the common denominators in many cases of serious hull casualties resulting in losses of vessels, cargoes and human lives.

 The purpose of thickness measurement described in the Rules is to prevent vessels from hull casualties.
 Information provided in the report of hull thickness measurements for a vessel put in service indicates that the vessel is maintaining sufficient local and global strength, if necessary renewal/repair works can be made accordingly.

-Therefore, thickness measurement reports giving information for the assessment of hull strength(including watertight integrity) as well as for the maintenance of the hull is to be carefully considered. - (B) Where the ship has been constructed with FRP, aluminum alloy or other anti-corrosion materials, the thickness measurements may be dispensed with.
+Therefore, thickness measurement reports giving information for the assessment of hull strength(including watertight integrity) as well as for the maintenance of the hull is to be carefully considered.